 The code below helps to add a custom field to a replica.
 Use this code in the Outgoing sync(data filter) on the source side.

-Use the original custom field name when to get the custom field object.
+Use the original custom field name to get the custom field object.

 Sync custom field using Id

 Alternatively, you can use custom field Id instead of the name, when creating replica.customFields